 Throughout the years of my study, I have maintained one true focus and this is the voice.
 With a professional interest in singing and continued study of the anatomy and physiology of the voice, I continue to promote safe and healthy singing tuition for my students.

-My research was nominated as a finalist for the Van Lawrence Prize by the BVA in 2016, I spoke at the Voice Geek Conference 2018 and I took first prize for showcasing my work at the London College of Music “Teaching Singing in Higher Education – Core Competencies Voice Training”.
+My research was nominated as a finalist for the Van Lawrence Prize by the BVA in 2016, I spoke at the Voice Geek Conference 2018 and 2019 and I took first prize for showcasing my work at the London College of Music “Teaching Singing in Higher Education – Core Competencies Voice Training”.

 I am a qualified Level 7 coach and mentor regularly working with corporate clients, business start-ups and other voice teachers.
 I am a certified CoreSinging® Teacher, have attended Estill teacher Training Courses Level 1, 2 & 3 at The Royal Academy of Music, am a member of the British Voice Association, AOTOS, The Musicians Union, The European Voice Teachers Association and Music for Life.
 I hold a BA(Hons) in English Language and Linguistics from The University of Sheffield and a Postgraduate Certificate in Applied Professional Practice specialising in Vocal Pedagogy from Cardiff Metropolitan University.
-During 2019, I am continuing my MA study at The University of Wales Trinity Saint David.

 For more information about the musical and vocal coaching services that I offer,